Understanding Adult Attention-Deficit Disorder (ADHD)

-Attention-Deficit/Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder that affects both children and adults.
-While many people associate ADHD with childhood, it can persist into adulthood, often manifesting in different ways.
+Attention-Deficit/Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder that can affect both children and adults.
+While many people associate ADHD with childhood, it can persist into adulthood and manifest in different ways.

 Adults with ADHD may struggle with attention, impulsivity, and restlessness, which can impact various aspects of their lives, including work, relationships, and self-esteem.
 Recognising and understanding ADHD is the first step toward effective management and support.